Adding Follow-Up Actions and Workflows

 These scenarios are triggered by the success or failure of a Case or ticket creation.

-- If Case Creation Succeeded - This scenario is only available for internal Axonius Cases without an external ticket.
-Actions run if the Case is created successfully.
+• If the case creation succeeded - This scenario is only available for internal Axonius Cases without an external ticket.
+Select Actions to run if the Case is created successfully.

-- If Ticket and Case Creation Succeeded - This scenario is only available if your Case Set is configured with an external ticket.
-Actions run if both the Case and the external ticket are created successfully.
+• If the case and ticket creation succeeded - This scenario is only available if your Case Set is configured with an external ticket.
+Select Actions to run if both the Case and the external ticket are created successfully.

-- If Case Creation Failed - This scenario is only available for internal Axonius Cases without an external ticket.
-Actions run if the Case creation fails.
+• If case creation Failed - This scenario is only available for internal Axonius Cases without an external ticket.
+Select Actions to run if the Case creation fails.

-- If Ticket and Case Creation Failed - This scenario is only available if your Case Set is configured with an external ticket.
-Actions run if the creation of the Case and/or the external ticket fails.
+• If the case and ticket creation failed - This scenario is only available if your Case Set is configured with an external ticket.
+Select Actions to run if the creation of the Case and/or the external ticket fails.

-- Following Create Case Set Run (Post Action) - Actions run after every Case Set run, regardless of whether a Case or ticket was created.
+• Post action - Select Actions to automatically run after every Case Set run, regardless of whether a Case or ticket was created.

 Selecting Ticket Status to Monitor